CODECZERO/Testcore/.swm/api-of-testcore.l1i8anyu.sw.md

   const user: user = req.user;
-  if (!roomData) throw new ApiError(400, 'invalid request');//throw error if not provided const Checker = await checkUserAccess(user.Id, roomData.roomID);//check in database if user have access to the chat room if(!Checker) throw new ApiError(409,"user don't have access to chat");//if fail then throw error
+  if (!roomData) throw new ApiError(400, 'invalid request');//throw error if not provided const Checker = await checkUserAccess(user.Id, roomData.roomID);//check in database if user have access to the chat room if (!Checker) throw new ApiError(409, "user don't have access to chat");//if fail then throw error
   //call token generater here
   const tokenGen = await ChatTokenGen(Checker[0]);//takes first value and gen token based on that data if (!tokenGen) throw new ApiError(500, "someting went wrong while making token");//if token not gen then throw error